ahmedhany14/FoodRecipesApp-Js/README.md

 * **Search Recipes:** Find your favorite recipes by name, ingredients, or cuisine
 * **Bookmark recipes:** Save your favorite recipes for quick access
-* **Create your own recipes:** User can upload own recipes, it will automatically bookmarked
+* **Create your own recipes:** User can upload own recipes, it will automatically be bookmarked

 ## Installation